Our mission at BSF is to save lives through education, advances in treatment, and finding a cure for Barth syndrome.

 Sponsor: University Hospitals Bristol NHS Foundation Trust

-Status: Trial ongoing, fully recruited
+Status: Trial completed, fully recruited n=12.
+Data analysis ongoing

 Funding: National Institute for Health Research (NIHR) Efficacy and Mechanism Evaluation (EME) programme and the Barth Syndrome Foundation USA.